-But only a business mentor can truly share wisdom with you on an ongoing basis—in a manner that can have a directly positive impact on the growth of your business over time.
+Your friends and family, the online gurus, publications, and even casual acquaintances can provide you with a steady flow of information regarding business news, industry developments, and opportunities.
+Industry analysts, consultants, employees, and good networking contacts can share their expert knowledge with you regarding particular situations and needs you may encounter.
+However, only a business mentor can truly share wisdom with you on an ongoing basis, and in a manner that can have a direct, positive impact on the growth of your business over time.
 The generic business advice you'll get from online publications will only go so far, and a good business mentor picks up right where that leaves off.

-A business mentor is someone with more entrepreneurial business experience than you, who serves as a trusted confidante over an extended period of time, usually free of charge.
+A business mentor is someone with more entrepreneurial business experience than you who serves as a trusted confidante over an extended period of time, usually free of charge.

 Does this sound a little too good to be true?
 Well, first and foremost, being a business mentor to an up-and-coming entrepreneur is a great way of giving back to their community, and to society at large when their advice and guidance can have a measurable impact helping their mentees.

 Many business mentors may advise people in order to develop their skills as a teacher, manager, strategist, or consultant.
-And a true mentorship relationship also works in both directions—your mentor gets to learn about new ideas, strategies and tactics from you, just as you'll learn timeless wisdom from them.
+And a true mentorship relationship also works in both directions—your mentor gets to learn about new ideas, strategies, and tactics from you, just as you'll learn timeless wisdom from them.

 Perhaps the most obvious benefit of finding a business mentor is that you can learn from their previous mistakes and successes.
-Your mentor doesn't need to have experience in your particular industry, though it helps if they do—so that you're maximizing your opportunities to leverage key relationships.
+Your mentor doesn't need to have experience in your particular industry—though it helps if they do—so that you're maximizing your opportunities to leverage key relationships.
 They don't have to be up on the latest trends or technology—you've got other sources for that.
 Your mentor's role is to share with you lessons from their experience in the hopes that you can learn them quickly and easily.

 If you're on a tight budget, that's a major factor.
 While good coaches and consultants may be able to offer some things that a mentor doesn't, it almost always comes at a price, usually of several hundred dollars (or more) each month.
-Mentors, though, are readily available free of charge through a number of organizations, such as SCORE (Service Corps Of Retired Executives) and many other groups.
+Mentors, though, are readily available, free of charge through a number of organizations, such as SCORE (Service Corps of Retired Executives) and many other groups.
 But plan on at least treating your mentor to lunch or coffee when you meet together.

 Your mentor, being an experienced businessperson, is likely to have an extensive network, and can offer you access to far more senior decision-makers than you currently have.
 And they will be far more willing to open that network up to you than some casual acquaintance from a networking meeting.